Hierarchical Layout

 Hierarchical layout is a graph visualization method designed to display nodes in layered tiers, revealing directionality, flow, and dependencies in structured data.
 It is ideal for representing processes, workflows, entity relationships, supply chains, and technical networks where clarity and main direction are critical.

 The yFiles SDK provides a powerful hierarchical layout algorithm that automatically organizes nodes into clear directional layers, minimizing edge crossings and supporting multiple routing styles.
-Extensive customization options let developers tailor layering, sequencing, and edge routing to create readable diagrams adapted to specific use cases and business logic.
+Extensive customization options let developers tailor layering, sequencing, and edge routing to create readable diagrams adapted to specific use cases and business logic. yFiles stands out for its unique selling points, such as optimized performance for large graphs, grouping, and much more.
 As described in core principles, yFiles supports interactive updates, integrated edge labeling, and incremental layout changes for dynamic, data-driven applications.

-For implementation guidance and practical use case examples—from supply chain visualization to BPMN diagrams and organizational hierarchies—see what is a hierarchical layout?, use cases, and the step-by-step guide.
+For implementation guidance and practical use case examples—from supply chain visualization to BPMN diagrams and organizational hierarchies—see about the layout, use cases, the section on key benefits, and the interactive step-by-step guide.

 Related content